-It's rather important to bear in mind, in defining a good fugue theme (called the "subject"), what constitutes a poor subject.
+It's rather important to bear in mind, in defining a good fugue theme (called the "subject") for example, what constitutes a good subject.

 Composers after 1910 however, were no longer in such agreement and employed an astounding array of new methods and techniques for building their compositions, including contrapuntal pieces like fugues.

 Since then composers of the 21st century have made additional contributions to the development of classical music and, since living composers are all wired differently, the answer to this today will depend upon which composer is being asked.